maxwellmlin/bio218-project/README.md

 Requirements
 ------------
+### Conda
 * You will need [Conda](https://conda.io/projects/conda/en/latest/index.html) installed.
 Conda is a package and environment manager and is included in all versions of [Anaconda](https://www.anaconda.com/products/individual) and [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+Installation instructions can be found [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

-* MPI
+### MPI
-    If you do not have `MPI` installed:
+* If you do not have `MPI` installed:
     ```
     For MacOS
     $ brew install openmpi